Do you want to apply to join our 2021 founding cohort? Submit your application before our final admissions round closes. Apply now >>

 At LIS, we don’t have our own accommodation.
 Instead, we have established agreements with some of London’s leading accommodation providers.
 This means that you can socialise and live alongside students from a diverse range of international and national backgrounds from other universities in London.

-Later in the spring, we will share a unique LIS code that you can use to book your accommodation.
+You are now able to book accommodation for 2021.
+Once you complete the accommodation form using the link in the 'How to book student halls' section below, we will then share a unique LIS code that you can use to book your accommodation.
 This code will either give you access to a room reserved for LIS students or a 10% discount on the standard room rate.

 In your second and third years, you can choose to remain in halls, or you might like to share a flat with your friends.

-Most halls will offer a range of room options at different price points so take the time to have a detailed look through each of the websites ahead of us sharing your LIS booking code later in the spring.
+Most halls will offer a range of room options at different price points so take the time to have a detailed look through each of the websites ahead of completing the accommodation form.

 Options have been carefully chosen to reflect all budgets and all prices include: